urakymzhan/react-activities/README.md

 2. [React_Activities](React_Activities)
     1. very simple react activities.
 Most of them are solved.
     2. If you are short on time.
 Simply open files and discover how things are done.
-    3. Some of them might contain topics you may not learnt in Day 1.
+    3. Some of them might contain topics you didn't learn in Day 1.
 But you should learn them in Day 2.